Solaire/dev-containers/README.md

 ## Containers

-All containers are Linux-based and includes the following common tools:
+All containers are Linux-based.
+Each container installs the following packages:
+- `git`
 - `bash`
-- `git`
 - `vim`
+- `sudo`
+- `make`
+- `curl`
+- `unzip`
+- `zip`

+The required packages are defined in the `scripts/install_tools.sh` script.

 ### PHP (Laravel)
-A container designed for developing PHP applications using the Laravel framework.
+A container for developing PHP applications using the Laravel framework.

 **Includes:**
 - PHP 8.2
 - Laravel 12
 - Composer

-### Ruby (Jekyll)
+### Ruby
-Suited for static site development with the Jekyll SSG.
+Suited for building: webapps using "Rails", static sites with "Jekyll", or general Ruby programming.

 **Includes:**
 - Ruby 3.2
 - Jekyll
+- Rails

 ### Node.js
-General-purpose JavaScript development and web applications.
+General-purpose environment for JavaScript and web applications.

 **Includes:**
 - Node.js v22